rapidsms/rapidsms/docs/tutorial/index.rst

   a Tropo backend at https://github.com/caktus/rapidsms-tropo.
 Walk through adding that to the project.
 Set up a Tropo development account.
 Demo the test app from step 2, this time using real messages.

-4?)
-It'd be great to include a really simple web report too -- perhaps just some summary figures and a
-    simple line chart of incoming responses.

-5?)
-You should also add a virtualbox+vagrant installation option

-MORE NOTES:

-* Try to show an example where we're storing data from the text messages, but the data is modeled differently than just a thinly veiled list of the messages.
-E.g. have a real patient model and update its data. (but... keep it simple!)

 Start with :ref:`tutorial01`.